ClaudioLutz/JobSearchAI/README.md

    - Whether the candidate's experience level is appropriate
    - If the location preferences align
    - How well the candidate's education matches the requirements
+   - How well the job aligns with the candidate's career trajectory
+   - How well the job matches the candidate's preferences
+   - How likely the candidate would be satisfied in this position
    - Overall suitability score on a scale of 1-10

 ### Results Processing